Updated on August 26, 2019

 Here’s a list of some of the top pet friendly parks.
 Good Sam Campground listings list pet restrictions per park.

 - Good Life RV Resort, Mesa, Arizona.
-This RV resort has 56 acres of space with pools, ballroom, fitness center and of course hiking and biking trails.
+This perfect 10/10*/10 Good Sam RV resort has 56 acres of space with pools, ballroom, fitness center and of course hiking and biking trails.
 Check out the nearby world-class 18-hole golf course too.

-- Sun Life RV Resort, Mesa, Arizona. pets per site are welcome and encouraged at all Cal-Am Resorts in the pet section of the resort.
+- Sun Life RV Resort, Mesa, Arizona.
+Another perfect 10 Good Sam RV resort where pets per site are welcome and encouraged in the pet section of the resort.
 Breed restrictions do apply.

 - Escondido RV Resort, Escondido, California.
 Home to a massive fenced on-site dog park, this is one of the friendliest beaches for dogs in Southern California.